burlachenkok/exploring-python3/python3-note.md

 ### Lambda Function

-Small anonymous functions can be created with the lambda keyword.
+The small anonymous functions can be created with the lambda keyword.
 Lambda functions can be used wherever function objects are required.
 They are syntactically restricted to a single expression.
 ```python
 sum = lambda x,y: x+y
 ```